-Lectures and Programs
+Lectures and Events

-Programs are designed according to the needs of the community or organization and may include topics such as indigenous traditional healthcare; the relevance of “evidence-based” medicine; cross-cultural tools for disease prevention and treatment; indigenous/de-colonized diet; indigenous psychotherapy: counseling, dreams, and life purpose; song and story-telling; and talking circles.
+Programs are designed according to the needs of the community or organization and may include topics such as indigenous traditional medicine: paradigms, values, and practices; the colonial assault on First Peoples' healthcare; indigenous and Western biomedicine: encouraging respectful dialogue; indigenous/de-colonized diet; indigenous psychotherapy: counseling, dreams, and life purpose; song and story-telling; and talking circles.
 Sacred ceremonies are not included here, as they are not “for sale” but are rather offered according to indigenous protocols and may not be open to the public.

-To schedule a lecture or seminar, please contact Ken's office at: P.O.
+To schedule an online or in-person lecture or seminar, please contact Ken's office at: P.O.
 Box 1727, Nederland, CO 80466, U.S.A.
 Phone: 720-985-6445, email: email@example.com.

 Ken speaks the Chinese language and is a noted teacher of Tai Chi, Qigong healing practices, and martial arts -- his "day job".
 He maintains a separate website (www.qigonghealing.com) for this work.